 Its usage was originally understood as an approach or act that uses abundant networked information to access previously confidential organizational process or outcome data.

 Relations & Connections.
-The Transparent Society: Will Technology Force Us To Choose Between Privacy ... - David Brin - Google Books
+The Transparent Society: Will Technology Force Us To Choose Between Privacy ... - David Brin - Google Books.
+Introducing the Cycle of Transparency.
 Government transparency is that rarest of political phenomena -- a great idea with support across the political spectrum and popularity among the public.

 Yet, here we are in the 21st century with every tool we would need to make government more transparent and accountable, and still we are operating with a government that often behaves as it did in the 19th century.
 So, transparent government is a good thing, but we do not yet have one.
 Now what?
 It's clear that there is a breakdown between conceptual support for the idea of government transparency and enacting the changes necessary to make it so.
 There is fear and resistance to change inside government that requires cultural, political, and attitude adjustments.
-Introducing the Cycle of Transparency
+For many, the concept of transparency still simply feels too vague to get behind in a meaningful way.
+We've grappled with these challenges at Sunlight since our founding four years ago, and have been thinking about it with increased urgency over the last year in particular.
+NNDB: Tracking the entire world.
+Peter Eigen: How to expose the corrupt.